-In order for a loan agreement entered into by a money lender and any security given in respect of it to be enforceable the agreement must be in writing and signed personally by the borrower and a copy of the agreement must be given to the borrower at the time of signing.
-Any such agreement or security will be unenforceable if it is proved that the agreement was not signed by the borrower before the money was lent or the security given.
+In order for a loan agreement entered into by a money lender and any security given in respect of it to be enforceable, the agreement must be in writing and signed personally by the borrower, and a copy of the agreement must be given to the borrower at the time of signing.
+Any agreement or security will be unenforceable if it is proved that the agreement was not signed by the borrower before the money was lent or the security given.
 The agreement is required to contain all the terms and must in particular set out:

-- (a) the name and address of the money lender; - (b) the name and address of the borrower; - (c) the name and address of the surety, if any; - (d) the amount of the principal of the loan in words and figures; - (e) the date of the making of the agreement; - (f) the date of the making of the loan; - (g) the terms of repayment of the loan; - (h) the form of security for the loan, if any; - the rate of interest charged on the loan expressed as a rate per cent per annum, or the rate per cent per annum represented by the interest charged as calculated in accordance with Schedule 2; and - (j) a declaration as to the place of negotiation and completion of the agreement for the loan.
+- (a) the name and address of the money lender; - (b) the name and address of the borrower; - (c) the name and address of the surety, if any; - (d) the amount of the principal of the loan in words and figures; - (e) the date of the making of the agreement; - (f) the date of the making of the loan; - (g) the loan's terms of repayment; - (h) the form of any security for the loan; - (i) the rate of interest on the loan expressed as a rate per cent per annum, or the rate per cent per annum represented by the interest charged as calculated in accordance with Schedule 2 of the Ordinance; and - (j) a declaration as to the place of negotiation and completion of the loan agreement.

-A court may however give effect to an agreement which does not comply with the provisions of Section 18 if it considers that it to do so would be equitable in the circumstances.
+A court may however give effect to an agreement which does not comply with the provisions of Section 18 if it considers that it would be equitable to do so in the circumstances.